BZoennchen/supercollider-book/chapters/trash/jump-right-in.md

 Plot of ``LFNoise0``, ``LFNoise1`` and ``LFNoise2`` over 4 seconds and a frequency of 10 Hz.
 ```

-So let us create $n$ number of detuned sinewaves and adding them to the fundamental:
+So let us create $n$ detuned sinewaves and add them to the fundamental:

 ```isc
 (